A leather wallet on a table with credit card sticking out, next to a payment receipt

 Annual salary and other income

-Decide which credit card suits your needs, then click the apply button and you’ll be taken to the provider’s website to confirm your details and complete their application process.
+Decide which credit card suits your needs, then click the apply button and you’ll be taken to the provider’s website to confirm your details and complete its application process.
 You’ll usually need to provide your bank account number and sort code.

 See our guide on how to apply for a credit card for more information.